pytorch/pytorch.github.io/_posts/2022-9-1-performance-debugging-of-production-pytorch-models-at-meta.md

 <b>Figure 3: A Python call trace.</b>
 </p>

 The Python trace shows that most of the CPU time is spent inside a Python function `sharded_iterrows()`.
-From the source code of the IG mode, we learned that this function processes a big feature table in parallel.
+From the source code of the model, we learned that this function processes a big feature table in parallel.
 The number of worker threads used is controlled by a configurable parameter (`num_worker_threads`).
 Also, after investigating how the feature table is generated, we understood the performance anomaly: the training dataset is too large to fit in the CPU memory all at once; it needs to be broken into multiple sub-datasets, each has sufficient data for running 10 epochs.
 Consequently, a new sub-dataset needs to be read from the disk to memory every 10 epochs,  during which the GPU is totally idle.

 #### Step 3: